ioakeim-h/Generating-Data/README.md

 How it works:

 From the date variable it extracts the month and the year and assigns these values to new columns.
-Using year and month, it then generates new features for churn for each 3, 6, 9 and 12-month period until the highest date is reached.
+Using year and month, it then generates new features for churn for each 3, 6, 9 and 12-month period until the end date is reached.
 Churn is decided if the values in product_standard go missing a few months later.
 Similarly, switch data are classified as those where the values in product_standard change, but are not missing.